timothyb0912/blog/_posts/2022-10-31-Flashcards-for-dead-hands.md

 We use the term memory management (with people) to refer to the control and directing of what we remember and how we remember it.
-For example, practices like making and using notes and flashcards are two explicit memory management techniques.
+For example, two explicit memory management techniques are making and using notes and flashcards.
 In previous posts,
 we've recommended these practices for numerous reasons, including: